Categories: Global Adoption

 The BIS, a global central bank umbrella organisation which oversees the project, also announced that mBridge had reached “minimum viable product” stage, meaning it will move beyond the pro type phase.

-Roughly 135 countries and currency unions, representing 98% of global GDP, are exploring central bank digital currencies, or CBDCs.
+Roughly 135 countries and cy unions, representing 98% of global GDP, are exploring central bank digital currencies, or CBDCs.
 But the new technologies they use makes cross-border movement both technically challenging and politically sensitive.

 “The most advanced cross-border CBDC project just added a major G20 economy and the largest oil exporter in the world,” said Josh Lipsky, who runs a global CBDC tracker, opens new tab at the U.S.-based Atlantic Council.